-The ways family members adapt to OCD by joining in compulsions, helping the OCD sufferer avoid anxiety-provoking situations, or otherwise altering family routines.
+The ways family members adapt to the mental health problem by helping the sufferer avoid uncomfortable situations, or otherwise altering family routines. (i.e., When a family member has OCD, families may join in compulsive behaviors)

 Implicit Message: You cannot do this on your own.